ronin-co/blade/README.md

 ## Temporary Limitation

-The experimental React version defined in our [examples](https://github.com/ronin-co/blade/tree/main/examples/basic) is currently required.
-Support for the latest stable version will follow very soon.
+The experimental React version defined in the [examples](https://github.com/ronin-co/blade/tree/main/examples/basic) is currently required.
+Support for the "stable" release channel of React will follow very soon.

 ## Setup